ebeauce/Seismic_BPMF/source/tutorial/general.rst

 PhaseNet
 ^^^^^^^^

 Several important features of :py:data:`BPMF` relies on the deep neural network phase picker PhaseNet.
-In order to use PhaseNet, you have to install :py:data:`phasenet` from E.B.'s Github (modified version with wrapper functions to use PhaseNet from within a python script) at: `https://github.com/ebeauce/PhaseNet <https://github.com/ebeauce/PhaseNet>`_.
-Go to PhaseNet's root folder and run:
+In order to use PhaseNet, you have to install :py:data:`seisbench` (`https://github.com/seisbench/seisbench <https://github.com/seisbench/seisbench>`_), a convenient python package to run the most popular machine learning earthquake pickers/detectors.
+Simply run:

 .. code-block:: console

-    $ pip install .
+    $ pip install seisbench

-This should download the package :py:data:`tensorflow` and may take some time.
+This should download the package :py:data:`torch`.

 NonLinLoc
 ^^^^^^^^^